Country risk premium

 A wise investor will always think about the possible costs and profits of each investment, especially when considering investing in riskier countries.
 In some cases it may pay off, while in others it can be a total flop.
 Proper diversification is an important caveat.
 By smart diversification one can minimize the "sum of risks" or even make the particular countries' risks cancel each other out.
 To do this you need proper tools and data.
 We demonstrate how this can be done below.

-The common way of measuring the country risk premium is by taking the difference between the country's average bond yield and the default-free government's bond yield (a bond whose issuer is highly unlikely to default – for example US T-bonds).
+Moving back to the core topic of this page, the common way of measuring the country risk premium is by taking the difference between the country's average bond yield and the default-free government's bond yield (a bond whose issuer is highly unlikely to default – for example US T-bonds).
 Please look at the table below, based on the work of Professor Aswath Damodaran of the Stern School of Business at NYU (original version available here).
 The table shows the level of country risk premium by country (as of 2011), as well as the long term rating issued by the rating agencies.
 US T-bonds were used as default-free bonds:

 |Country||Long-Term Rating||Country Risk Premium|